 BIOL 101 and BIOL 102 can be used as lab science courses in an Associate of Arts or an Associate of Science degree at COTR.
+It is also suitable as an elective course for general interest or arts students.

 Delivery Methods: On-campus (Face-to-Face)